ethereum/ethereum-org/views/content/dao.md

         function executeProposal(uint proposalNumber, bytes transactionBytecode) {
             Proposal storage p = proposals[proposalNumber];

-            require (
-                && now > p.votingDeadline                                               // If it is past the voting deadline
-                && !p.executed                                                          // and it has not already been executed
+            require (now > p.votingDeadline                                             // If it is past the voting deadline && !p.executed                                                          // and it has not already been executed
                 && p.proposalHash == sha3(p.recipient, p.amount, transactionBytecode)); // and the supplied code matches the proposal...